“I have called you by name, you are mine.” Isaiah 43: 3

 Such a life in community is centred on prayer and service and lived under vows.
 It entails putting oneself at God’s disposal, and living a Christ-centred life with others on behalf of the Church and the wider world.

 It’s a big step.
-But our “Alongsiders” project encourages those who feel drawn to this way of life to come and spend time at the Convent, exploring something of both its joys and challenges.
+But our ‘Alongsiders’ project encourages those who feel drawn to this way of life to come and spend time at the Convent, exploring something of both its joys and challenges.
+Click here to find out more.

-If you sense a call to the Religious Life – it might be a persistant nudge or it might come as a bolt from the blue – do come and visit us.
-You may initially like a chat with one of the Sisters and if so, do contact us via our website or write directly to the Sister in Charge, St Mary’s Convent, Denchworth Road.
-Wantage.
-Oxon.
-OX12 9AU.
+If you sense a call to the Religious Life – it might be a persistent nudge or it might come as a bolt from the blue – do come and visit us.
+You may initially like a chat with one of the Sisters and if so, do contact us via Reception on firstname.lastname@example.org or write directly to the Sister in Charge, St Mary’s Convent, Denchworth Road, Wantage, Oxon OX12 9AU.